 Art permeates life at Commonwealth, and students choose from a variety of visual and performing arts options each semester—theater, ceramics, chorale, printmaking, orchestra, and more.

-Sports are an important route to self-knowledge and pride, which is why we require participation in a variety of engaging athletic options, including fencing, soccer, basketball, and yoga.
+Sports are an important route to self-knowledge and pride, which is why we require participation in a variety of engaging athletic options, including fencing, soccer, basketball, sailing, and yoga.

 Equity and Inclusion

 Commonwealth was founded to educate leaders who could bring expertise and empathy to bear on America’s problems, and to make this exceptional education accessible to students from Boston’s racially and socioeconomically diverse neighborhoods.
-Today, students of color represent nearly half of our enrollment, and the school strives to live up to its founding mission by providing generous financial aid and academic support to ensure all students are prepared to excel.
+Today, students of color represent half of our enrollment, and the school strives to live up to its founding mission by providing generous financial aid and academic support to ensure all students are prepared to excel.